fkarg/fkarg.github.io/drafts/meta-skills.md

 Not sure if 'skills' is the right term, but things I would want to talk about:
 - Communication (understanding more, faster)
 - Time Management (being able to be productive)
-- Sports (more energy in general, higher effectivity, self-confidence)
+- Sports (more energy in general, higher effectivity, self-confidence, learning to lose (it's devastating at first, but at some point you just try again), ...)
 - Discipline (endurance is required if you want to achieve anything)
 - Always challenging the default (allows deeper understanding of its reasons, and sometimes you find better alternatives)
 - taking notes, and having them well-organized (whow, that took my productivity and sense of being to a whole 'nother level)